 For my sister-in-law, the biggest downside of Australia was the lack of shoes.
 In particular the children’s brand Ciciban and Frodo.
 She longed for them so much she even wanted to start her own import company.
 Australia was, unfortunately, not a plane hop away.

 In London, I could find something suitable amongst a handful of high street shoe brands.
 But nothing of the falling-in-love quality.
 For those of us spoilt with the Italian shoe design, or the German shoe comfort, Zagreb trumps the abroad.

 Some of my really fussy friends associate Zagreb with a place to get custom-made shoe insoles.
 What can I say – weird are the ways in and out of Croatia!

-The easiest way to remember you Croatian holiday is to get a traditional souvenir.
+The easiest way to remember your holiday is to get a few traditional Croatia souvenirs.
 But if you want that memory kept alive, something to pull you back from time to time, try packing one of these unusual souvenirs.
 You’ll be coming back for more, because they’re gifts that keep on giving.